zannloo/tp/docs/UserGuide.md

 Moves student from one group to another group

-Format: `mv SPECIFIED_STUDENT_PATH SPECIFIED_DESTINATION_PATH`
+Format: `mv SPECIFIED_PATH_TO_STUDENT SPECIFIED_PATH_TO_GROUP`

 #### Acceptable values for each parameter:

-Specified student path:
+SPECIFIED_PATH_TO_STUDENT:

 - must be a valid path to a student that user wants to move

-Specified destination path:
+SPECIFIED_PATH_TO_GROUP:

 - must be a valid path to a group that user wants to move the student to

 #### Output if command fails

-- Pop up message indicating either:
+- Displays message indicating either:
     - Invalid command format
     - No such student to move
     - Invalid destination path

 #### Output if command succeeds

-- Pop up message indicating successfully moving student from one group to another group
+- Displays message indicating successfully moving student from one group to another group

 #### Examples:
 - When user is at the root directory `~` and keys in the following command, student with specified path `~/grp-001/0123Y` will be moved from grp-001 to grp-002:
   - `mv grp-001/0123Y grp-002`

 - When user is at the group directory `~/grp-001` and keys in the following command, student with specified path `~/grp-001/0123Y` will be moved from grp-001 to grp-002:
   - `mv 0123Y ../grp-002`

 ### Create Group : `mkdir`

 Creates a group consists of students

-Format: `mkdir [groupId]`
+Format: `mkdir PATH_TO_THE_GROUP`

 #### Acceptable values for each parameter:

-groupId:
+PATH_TO_THE_GROUP:

-- groupId must be a non-empty string starting with grp-
+- must be a valid path to a group

 #### Output if command fails

-- Pop up message indicating either:
+- Displays message indicating either:
     - Invalid command format
-    - Invalid groupId format
+    - Invalid path to a group

 #### Output if command succeeds

-- Pop up message indicating a group with specific groupId was created successfully
+- Displays message indicating a group was created successfully

 #### Examples:

-- This command will create a group with groupId which is a string called 1 and only consists the creator at that instance of creating the group
 - When user is at the root directory `~` and keys in the following command, a group with groupId called grp-001 will be created
   - `mkdir grp-001`